timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2025-11-23
+# Objectives for Today 2025-11-25

 - Just Chatting as we Get started & warmed up.
-- Dive into TurtleBrains Graphics Kit api-breaks...
-- Play Heat Championship with Allov & toasterfuel vs twitch chat.
-- Chill day.
+- Weekly Plans
+- Diving into the Drag Races, using the full sim method.

 ## Events / Notices / Coming Soon

+Nov 30th: Business Review Day
 "Tim Jam": Do You Wanna Build a Fun Game?
 Sundays in December

 ### 100 Day Game Schedule:  6am -> ???
 Tues-Fri